-We hear a lot about driving under the influence of drugs and drink and the dangers it can cause for young drivers on the road.
-While we’re all aware that driving under the influence has life threatening repercussions for young drivers and legal repercussions for that matter, fatigue is also a major problem on the roads.
+We hear a lot about driving under the influence of drugs and drinking and the dangers it can cause for young drivers on the road.
+While we’re all aware that driving under the influence has life-threatening repercussions for young drivers and legal repercussions for that matter, fatigue is also a major problem on the roads.
 The slogan ‘tiredness kills’ is present on road signs all over Ireland and for good reason.
 It is estimated that as many as 1 in 5 driver deaths in Ireland every year are related to tiredness.
-Fatigue is the physical and mental impairment which is brought about by inadequate rest over a period of time.
+Fatigue is the physical and mental impairment that is brought about by inadequate rest over a period of time.

 This tip does it exactly what it says on the tin.
 The most basic rule of thumb to follow is to never ever drive when you are tired.
 If you’ve had a bad sleep and you must get up early, think twice before reaching for your keys.
 Similarly, if you have worked a night shift or you have had a few late nights in a row, consider getting public transport, ringing a friend or getting a taxi to your destination.